Grandmother found dead with knife in back in Queens

-ASTORIA, Queens (WABC) --A 64-year-old woman was fatally stabbed in her apartment in Queens Wednesday morning.
+ASTORIA, Queens (WABC) --Police are investigating after a 64-year-old woman was fatally stabbed in her apartment in Queens Wednesday morning.

-Police say the victim was found around 8 a.m. with a knife in her back in her sixth floor apartment on 8th Street in Astoria.
+Police say the victim, identified as Donna Blanchard, was found around 10 a.m. with a knife in her back in her sixth floor apartment in the Astoria Houses on 8th Street in Astoria.

 She was reportedly discovered by her home health aide who could not enter the apartment with her key.

-The aide went to the victim's daughter, who also lives in the city-run Astoria houses, for help.
+The aide went to the victim's daughter, who also lives on the same floor in the city-run Astoria houses, for help.

 The victim was found dead on the floor.